12 great reasons why sledding in Fernie, BC rocks. (Beside's KLIM lovin' it!)

 5. Fernie Snowmobile Association

 A recipient of the BCSF Club of the Year and Groomer of the Year awards, the FSA is one of BC’s most active and friendly snowmobile clubs.
 In addition to grooming, maintaining cabins and organizing events, the club is a great resource for information.
-Join today to support the Club and the trails!
-Check website for updates or find them on facebook.
+Join today to support the trails and facilities!
+Check website for updates or find them on instagram and facebook.

 6. Snowmobile Guiding & Instruction